lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/calibimg.rst

 `butler`
   The butler is passed to the refObjLoader constructor in case it is needed.
 Ignored if the refObjLoader argument provides a loader directly.
 `astromRefObjLoader`
   An instance of LoadReferenceObjectsTasks that supplies an external reference catalog for astrometric calibration.
-May be None if the desired loader can be constructed from the butler argument or all steps requiring a reference catalog are disabled.
+May be ``None`` if the desired loader can be constructed from the butler argument or all steps requiring a reference catalog are disabled.
 `photoRefObjLoader`
   An instance of LoadReferenceObjectsTasks that supplies an external reference catalog for photometric calibration.
-May be None if the desired loader can be constructed from the butler argument or all steps requiring a reference catalog are disabled.
+May be ``None`` if the desired loader can be constructed from the butler argument or all steps requiring a reference catalog are disabled.
 `icSourceSchema`
-  Schema for icSource catalog, or None.
+  Schema for icSource catalog, or ``None``.
 Schema values specified in config.icSourceFieldsToCopy will be taken from this schema.
-If set to None, no values will be propagated from the icSourceCatalog
+If set to ``None``, no values will be propagated from the icSourceCatalog
 `kwargs`
   Other keyword arguments for `lsst.pipe.base.CmdLineTask`_